open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 ### Spartan II / IV

+A Spartan unit consists of 1 Spartan II or IV.

 | Model             | Cmd | Mov | Skl | Def | Tgh | HP  | Special Rules        | Points |
 | :---------------- | :-: | :-: | :-: | :-: | :-: | :-: | :------------------- | :----- |
 | Spartan II / IV   |  6  |  7" |  2+ |  2+ |  6  |  4  | Shields              | 65     |

-#### Configuration

-A Spartan unit consists of 1 Spartan II or IV.

 #### Equipment

 A Spartan is equipped with an MA5 Assault Rifle, an M6 Pistol, M9 Grenades, and Melee Strike (6).

-A Spartan may replace its MA5 Assault Rifle with any of the following:
+A Spartan may replace its MA5 Assault Rifle with any of the following: M6 Pistol, M90 Shotgun, BR55 Service Rifle, M7 SMG, M41 Rocket Launcher, or SRS99 Sniper Rifle.

-- M6 Pistol
-- M90 Shotgun
-- BR55 Service Rifle
-- M7 SMG
-- M41 Rocket Launcher
-- SRS99 Sniper Rifle

 A Spartan may instead replace both its MA5 Assault Rifle and M6 Pistol with Twin M7 SMGs.

-A Spartan II or Spartan IV may choose one of the following items:
+A Spartan may choose one of the following items: Active Camouflage, Overshield, or Jet Pack.

-- Active Camouflage
-- Overshield
-- Jet Pack

 -----